Pedro de Arbués: Murder

 On 14 September 1485 Pedro was attacked in the cathedral as he knelt before the altar and had been wearing armour since he knew his work posed great risks.
 Despite wearing a helmet and chain mail under the tunic he died from his wounds on 17 September.
 His remains were entombed in a special chapel dedicated to him.
 The Inquisition was unpopular in Aragon as it was seen as a Castilian attack on the charters, privileges and local laws.
 The most powerful families among the converted Jews: the Sánchez, Montesa, Abadía (AbdYah), Paterno and Santangel families seem to have been involved in funding the murder.

 Following the assassination, authorities arrested and prosecuted several people suspected of involvement.
 Many of the accused were conversos, and some were prominent figures in Aragonese society.
 Among them was Francisco de Santa Fe, a grandson of the well-known convert Gerónimo de Santa Fe, who committed suicide in prison; his body was burned and the ashes thrown into the river.
 Several converso officials fled to Navarre and escaped, but others were captured, mutilated, and executed.
 The hands of some were cut off and nailed to the cathedral door in Zaragoza before they were beheaded and quartered.
 Luis de Santangel, a notable official, was beheaded and his head displayed on a pole while his body was burned.
 In 1489, the Inquisition awarded Arbues's sister property confiscated from Luis de Santangel to fund her marriage.

 The purge extended beyond those directly implicated in the murder.
 In 1488, Juan de la Caballería was put on trial and later died in prison.
 Contemporary chronicler Hernando del Pulgar reported that there were many wealthy conversos in high public office and claimed some dismissed the need for an inquisition altogether.
 Others, Pulgar wrote, feared persecution and resorted to violence, believing the Inquisitor was motivated more by personal animosity than religious zeal.
 While it is commonly accepted in Spain that the conspirators were conversos, Pulgar's testimony also acknowledged the involvement of "old Christians", but none of them was tried or punished.
 The trials that followed the assassination appear to have provided an opportunity to eliminate influential converso figures under the mantle of rooting out heresy.

 Sainthood

 The Martyrdom of Saint Peter of Arbués - Francesco Cecchini (late 17th century).

 Pope Alexander VII beatified Pedro de Arbués in Rome on 20 April 1664.
-His canonization was celebrated on 29 June 1867 among protests from Jews and Christians.
+His canonization was celebrated on 29 June 1867.
 Pope Pius IX said in the document formalizing the canonization (Maiorem caritatem): "The divine wisdom has arranged that in these sad days, when Jews help the enemies of the church with their books and money, this decree of sanctity has been brought to fulfillment".